 (NUMBER TWO.)
-BY J. R. JONES.
+BY I. R. JONES.

 In my first article under the above heading, one of the old things which had become new was considered-that is, the "new creature."
-Here is another: "For to make in himself of twain one new man"the subject for this article.
+Here is another: "For to make in himself of twain one new man"-the subject for this article.

 Who or what is this new man?
 Take these: "That he might reconcile both (Jew and Gentiles) unto God in one body."
 "For to make in himself of twain (Jew and Gentiles) one new man."
-It can be readily seen that these two passages are two ways of stating the same thing, thereby showing that the "one body" and the "one new. man" are the same thing.
+It can be readily seen that these two passages are two ways of stating the same thing, thereby showing that the "one body" and the "one new man" are the same thing.
 Furthermore, where there is "one body" there is, of course, a body; and where is "one man" there is also a body, for every man has a body.
-If these are not the same, then there are two bodies, but there are not life on this earthly sphere, and which two-they are the same.
+If these are not the same, then there are two bodies, but there are not two-they are the same.

 "He is the head of the body, the church."
 This is, then, the church.
-Final- But, notwithstanding the fact that I have ly, the church is made up of all those who are in Christ Jesus; but all those in Christ Jesus are new creatures; the church the effects thereof are weighing down on is made up of new creatures-IS a new thing.
+Finally, the church is made up of all those who are in Christ Jesus; but all those in Christ Jesus are new creatures; the church is made up of new creatures-IS a new thing.

 This new church is both God's and Christ's.
 It is God's house, or temple, built for his habitation through the Spirit.
-It is Christ's; he gave himself for it, the welfare of the faithful brethren who. bought it with his blood.
+It is Christ's; he gave himself for it, bought it with his blood.
 It is, too, his body and his bride.
-In view of this, it would seem that men should respect and esteem it highly.
-They should have admiration enough for it to be "hands off," to let it stand out in all its dignity, grandcur and glory, with nothing before it to Apostolic Way are endeavoring to do, and eclipse or belittle it, and nothing after to eclipse or belittle it; free from aids, aux- is the only legitimate course of action that iliaries and annexes, so calculated to show their hatred and contempt for it.
+In view of this, it would seem that men should respect and esteem 'It highly.
+They should have admiration enough for it to be "hands off," to let it stand out in all its dignity, grand-cur and glory, with nothing before it to collipse or belittle it, and nothing after to collipse or belittle it; free from aids, auxiliaries and annexes, so calculated to show their hatred and contempt for it.

-In apostolic times the church was so new and the manners and practices of the members of it so peculiar that we read that "they went out from us, but they accept nor endure sound doctrine, but heap were not of us.
-If they had been of us, to themselves teachers, etc.; that is, they they no doubt would have contineed with insist on preachers being called who will us."
-They saw that they were in the teach the most modern type of doctrines wrong company, not "fit to be in the and commandments of men, or the most church," so they went out to be with their modern pattern of sectarianism, and inown kind.
-Again we read that "these be sist on having the same installed in the they that separate themselves, sensual, having not the Spirit."
-These, like the others, made the discovery that they were man inventions of religious pretensions. not fitted for the association of these "new got out.
-In this day and time, those who go out are, as a rule, those who are some- tions."
-(Eccl.
-7:29.) what advanced in age, often fathers and mothers in Israel, who love the Lord and his will, and who are true to what is I suppose it will ever be so while time written.
-These are forced to go out or stifle their convictions.
-They see the church is fast becoming theatrical, is put- mankind, either by constant mental appliting on airs, and introducing unscriptural cation or efforts of research or physical things.
-They utter their most solemn pro- learning of any kind or character whattest, but it is of no avail.
-They shed tears, ever, and which I believe is generally adbut these are not heeded, and so they are mitted to forced out.
-Who can tell what the end that Sol will be?
-I know one thing that will hap- he possessed as a result of having pursued pen.
-"The Son of man shall send forth his any form of material schooling, neither by angels, and they shall gather out of his kingdom all things that offend, and them which do iniquity; and shall cast them into a furnace of fire: there shall be wailing and gnashing of teeth."
+In apostolic times the church was so new and the manners and practices of the members of it so peculiar that we read that "they went out from us, but they were not of us.
+If they had been of us, they no doubt would have contineud with us."
+They saw that they were in the wrong company, not "fit to be in the church," so they went out to be with their own kind.
+Again we read that "these be they that separate themselves, sensual, having not the Spirit."
+These, like the others, made the discovery that they were not fitted for the association of these "new creatures," so they separated themselves, got out.
+In this day and time, those who go out are, as a rule, those who are somewhat advanced in age, often fathers and mothers in Israel, who love the Lord and his will, and who are true to what is written.
+These are forced to go, out or stifle their convictions.
+They see the church is fast becoming theatrical, is putting on airs, and introducing unscriptural things.
+They utter their most solemn protest, but it is of no avail.
+They shed tears, but these are not heeded, and so they are forced out.
+Who can tell what the end will be?
+I know one thing that will happen.
+"The Son of man shall send forth his angels, and they shall gather out of his kingdom all things that offend, and them which do iniquity; and shall cast them into a rurnace of fire: there shall be wailing and gnashing of teeth."